 Apprenticeships are paid jobs that incorporate on-and-off-the-job training.
 A successful apprentice will qualify with a nationally recognised qualification on completion award called an ‘achievement’.

-- School leavers have to choose between studying a university degree as what they see as an expensive option or choose to work in a demotivating and underpaid job.
+- School leavers have to choose between studying for a university degree which they see as an expensive option, or choosing to work in a demotivating and underpaid job.

 Challenges and opportunities

 HM Chief Inspector Sir Michael Wilshaw spoke on 17th March at the annual apprenticeship conference.
 He outlines a fundamental challenge fearing the sector does not give enough value to the apprentice, and there is a great need to improve the standards of training schemes, particularly so employers can realise the business benefits.